 Similarly, the low ranking politicians are excluded by the FATF guidance, however they pose significant risk.
 In many instances, the low ranking politicians are found to be associated with the influential politicians involved in money laundering.
 Hence, in India, it is necessary to gather the intelligence about Member of Legislative Assemblies as well.

 Riskpro compiles the PEP Lists for Indian financial institutions.
 It considers the legal entities associated with the Politicians defined in the FATF guidance as higher risk entities.
-It also compiles the low ranking politically exposed individuals too.
+Additionally, it also compiles the low ranking politically exposed individuals too.

 It provides the nexus data needed – delivered through APIs, batch, or online – for insights into corporate entities and individuals.
 That capability gives banks a transparent view of exactly who they’re doing business with, and it includes information on company hierarchy and complex beneficial ownership connections.